-These ideas helped further my thinking.
-In my current unit for novice students, I was missing the part where students take phrases and combine them into sentences.
-Manipulating stickies on Jamboard seemed like the perfect answer.
+Let’s look at how the tool Jamboard can be used for students to take phrases and combine them into sentences.
+On this Jamboard I ask students to group and order the stickies to form sentences to describe their activities.
 This is a first step to eventually talking with their classmates about activities that they do every day.
-I ask students to form sentences that describe their activities.
 Coach them to delete stickies they don’t need and to add in new ones with their own phrases.

 In this current unit students also speak about the times of the day they do different activities.
 I have been stumped about how to give my students practice telling time in an engaging way.
 So, I came up with the idea to use Jamboard as a game that would encourage practice.
 I made a Snakes and Ladders game board and added pawns the students will move around the board.
 Students read the time on a Quizlet flashcard and if they get it right roll the die to move around the board.